- File Formats

 A family tree also known as a pedigree chart is an illustrative diagram demonstrating family relationships in a chart format.
 It is important in establishing lineages in a conventional tree format.
 In medicine, the detailed pedigree charts are referred to as genograms.
-There are hierarchical, matrix and horizontal types of family trees.
-We will be creating the hierarchical type particularly today using the instrumentality of Microsoft Word application.

 In ten clear steps we will be creating a family tree for Tom’s family

 Start the Microsoft Word application.
 Go to the office button click on it at the drop down of option; select new, then click on blank document option.

 Click the insert option on the tool bar.
 Select the Smart Art button and click.
 This will open a drop down options box for you to make your choice.

 Click the “Hierarchy” link in the left column of SmartArt options.
 Select one of the Hierarchy diagrams, such as “Organization Chart” It is already set up to look like the branches and leaves of a sample of family tree.
 Click the “OK” button and Microsoft Word will insert a small chart with placeholder text boxes and a text-input box onto the Word page.